 Or you’re taking a lap around World Showcase at EPCOT and as you reach the host pavilion, The American Adventure, and you see a Hamilton group sharing the same space as Voices of Liberty.
 Or perhaps even a PG-13 rated summary of the show on either stage.

-Disney letting the American History focus points of its parks be influenced by Hamilton could bring a much-needed update to those areas and reinvigorate interest in American History as Walt Disney intended to from the beginning.
-It would also strengthen the immersion levels of those park areas.
+Disney letting the American History focus points of its parks be influenced by Hamilton could bring a much-needed update to those areas, increase the level of immersion, and reinvigorate interest in American History as Walt Disney intended to from the beginning.

 Lin Manuel Miranda could also step into an Imagineering role of sorts and be involved with the shows himself.
 Growing up a Disney fan himself, this writer is confident Miranda would not throw away his shot to put his mark on Disneyland or any of the Disney parks.
-In fact, he would jump at the opportunity.
+In fact, there is no doubt he would jump at the opportunity.

 Will Disney Do It?
 Should Disney Do It?

-But here’s the problem.
-The liberties that Lin Manuel Miranda took in telling the story of Alexander Hamilton sparked harsh criticism from those who prefer a classic and traditional style to American History.
+Here’s the problem.
+There are certain liberties that Lin Manuel Miranda took in telling the story of Alexander Hamilton sparked harsh criticism from those who prefer a classic and traditional style to American History.
 The traditionalists find sanctuary right now in Disney’s expositions of America at Liberty Square and the American Adventure Pavilion.
 If Disney were to include Hamilton-inspired shows, they would have to share the space with the more traditional shows already running.

-Still, it would be an amazing addition to Disneyland and Walt Disney World.
-But after watching the , we understand how making modern updates to a timeless can backfire drastically.
+Disney has released no statement that any Hamilton retheme has even been considered.
+That being said, it could be an interesting addition to Disneyland and Walt Disney World.
+But after watching the E, we understand how making modern updates to a timeless can backfire drastically.
 We can only hope at least considers making the shows.